-Classification of Instructional Programs Code (CIP): 51.3801 Standard Occupational Classification Code (SOC): 29-1141.00 Clock Hours: 1580 Quarter Credits: 99.0 Method of Delivery: Blended Number of Weeks: 80 Weeks May Be Extended Depending on Holiday Schedules
+Classification of Instructional Programs Code (CIP): 51.3801 Standard Occupational Classification Code (SOC): 29-1141.00

+Clock Hours: 1580

-A total of 99 quarter credits are required to earn the Associate of Science Degree in Nursing (ADN), which includes completion of general education, fundamentals of nursing, beginning, intermediate, and advanced medical/surgical nursing, obstetrics and pediatrics, mental health, geriatrics, and community health nursing, and leadership with co-requisite clinical practicums for each course, including a preceptorship as a transition course.
-Selected courses in the ADN program will be in a blended delivery format.
-Blended courses combine traditional or face-to-face classroom instruction with an online learning environment to allow self-paced content discovery, consumption, and social learning through interacting with peers and faculty online while focusing class time on practical applications of knowledge as well as concentrating on the more challenging concepts for the learners.
-In preparation for the blended courses, students must:
+A total of 99 quarter credits are required to earn the Associate of Science Degree in Nursing (ADN), which includes completion of general education, fundamentals of nursing, beginning, intermediate, and advanced medical/surgical nursing, obstetrics and pediatrics, mental health, geriatrics, community health nursing, and leadership with co-requisite clinical practicums for each course, including a preceptorship as a transition course.
+Selected courses in the ADN program will be in a fully online delivery format.
+In preparation for the online courses, students must: